yairEO/tagify/README.md

 ### building the project
-Simply run `gulp` in your terminal, from the project's path.
+Simply run `gulp` in your terminal, from the project's path (Gulp should be installed first)

 ### Basic usage